 What are Variable Costs?

 Variable costs are costs that are influenced by sales, also known as Direct Costs or Cost of Sales.
 These include inventory, materials used in production, direct labour costs, etc.

 Gross profit percentage is the sales less variable costs expressed as a percentage of sales.

 Do you know your breakeven point?
-We can help you with that!
+Click here to see how we can help you with that!